-- Designation.
-All areas within the County meeting one or more of the following designations, regardless of formal identificationas identified pursuant to 11.78.010(2), are considered fish and wildlife habitat conservation areas and are subject to the provisions of this Chapter. - (A) Areas where federal or state endangered, threatened, and sensitive species have a primary association; - (B) Habitats and species of local importance, as determined locally.
+- (1) Designation.
+All areas within the County meeting one or more of the following designations, regardless of formal identification, are considered fish and wildlife habitat conservation areas and are subject to the provisions of this Chapter. - (A) Areas where federal or state endangered, threatened, and sensitive species have a primary association; - (B) Habitats and species of local importance, as determined locally.
 Currently, the County has determined that mule deer and elk winter range and migration corridors are habitats of local importance. - (C) Naturally occurring ponds under 20 acres and their submerged aquatic beds that provide fish or wildlife habitat.
-This does not include ponds deliberately designed and created from dry sites, such as canals, stormwater detention facilities, wastewater treatment facilities, farm ponds, temporary construction ponds, and landscape amenities, unless such artificial ponds were intentionally created for mitigation. - (D) Waters of the state, as identified in subsection 2, below; - (E) Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity; and - (F) State natural area preserves, natural resource conservation areas, and state wildlife areas. - (2) Identification.
+This does not include ponds deliberately designed and created from dry sites, such as canals, stormwater detention facilities, wastewater treatment facilities, farm ponds, temporary construction ponds, and landscape amenities, unless such artificial ponds were intentionally created for mitigation. - (D) Waters of the state; - (E) Lakes, ponds, streams, and rivers planted with game fish by a governmental or tribal entity; and - (F) State natural area preserves, natural resource conservation areas, and state wildlife areas. - (2) Identification.
 The Chelan County Community Development Department will maintain maps to provide information to the public and aid in the administration of this section; however, maps showing known critical areas are only for information and illustrative purposes.
 Sites that include fish and wildlife habitat conservation areas not mapped shall be subject to the provisions of this section.
 In the event of a conflict between the information shown on the maps and information shown as a result of field investigations, the latter shall prevail.
-Maps utilized by Chelan County to identify fish and wildlife habitat conservation areas include the following maps and map databases: - (A) The Washington State Department of Fish and Wildlife Priority Habitats and Species (PHS) and Wildlife Heritage Maps and Database, as amended; - (B) Washington State Department of Fish and Wildlife SalmonScape Map;
+Maps utilized by Chelan County to identify fish and wildlife habitat conservation areas include the following maps and map databases: - (A) The Washington State Department of Fish and Wildlife Priority Habitats and Species (PHS) and Wildlife Heritage Maps and Database, as amended;